 The Cheapest Time to Go to Iceland

 When is the cheapest time to go to Iceland?
 What is the best time to fly to Iceland?
-Are there any times of the year where the country’s services become more expensive?
+Are there any times of the year when the country’s services become more expensive?
 Continue reading for the ultimate guide on the cheapest time to go to Iceland.

-Iceland, a sought after destination due to its natural and cultural wonders, is a notoriously pricey country.
-Food, drink, accommodation, tours and car rentals do not come cheap, especially when compared to many other European destinations.
+Iceland, a sought-after destination due to its natural and cultural wonders, is a notoriously pricey country.
+Food, drink, accommodation, tours, and car rentals do not come cheap, especially when compared to many other European destinations.
 To many, this makes the country seem totally inaccessible for those on a tight budget.

 The Northern lights draw many visitors to Iceland